People

 Graduate Student

-Emily Chen, BA (she/her)
+Emily Chen (she/her)

 Emily is a Psychology PhD student in the Scaffolding of Cognition Team, interested in questions related to how the development of the human brain gives rise to infant cognition in the domains of vision, language, and social reasoning.
 Before coming to Stanford, she worked as a lab manager at MIT with Rebecca Saxe, studying questions related to language development in toddlers and scene processing in infants.
 She received by Bachelor of Arts (Honours) from McGill University, where she studied an eclectic mix of subjects that included Data Science, Computer Science, Public Health, Urban Planning, and Neuroscience (her official major and minor combination was Urban Systems Geography and Cognitive Science).
 In her free time, she is a violinist, singer, coxswain, cook, and avid walker.